 The Gospel of John and the Gnostic myth of redemption

+What has the Gospel of John to do with Christmas?
 Last weekend I checked in for a three-day time-out at my local monastery to prepare for Christmas.
 The countdown to Christmas is on and for many, the Advent season is one of the most beautiful in the year.
 But!
-Have we ever realized, that this story with Mary and Joseph and birth of the Messiah … Continue reading
+Have we ever realized, that this … Continue reading

 The wolf in us from an Jungian view: “lupus est homo homini”